Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 = WIP =
 - Added new tabs to show downloads by browser and downloads by OS in the stats menu.
+- Added a new tab showing top downloads 25 downloads.

 = 3.9.3 =
 - The logs data exporting function has been moved to a new menu tab within the "Logs" menu.